malsharawy/Segmentation-of-Cerbrovascular-system/README.md

 ## The developed approach uses only the specific DEN file format ""  as input.

-### First enhancement with normalization and contrast stretching are performed.
+### First enhancement with normalization and contrast stretching is performed.

 ### Currently three segmentation algorithm were developed for vessels extraction: